MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-sort-by-column.md

 ---
-title: Sort one column by another column in Power BI Desktop
+title: Sort one column by another column in Power BI
 description: In Power BI, you can change how a visual looks by sorting it by different data fields.
 author: maggiesMSFT
 ms.author: maggies